 Any amount at or above the Formal Procurement threshold requires CVCOG Board of Directors approval.
-CVCOG must determine that the cooperative agreement program being used to procure the goods or services satisfies the competitive requirements of the Texas Local Government Code Chapter 252.
-To ensure best pricing, it is encouraged to seek out offers from an adequate number of qualified sources for all acquisitions.
+CVCOG must determine that the cooperative agreement program being used to procure the goods or services satisfies State of Texas competitive requirements.
+To ensure best value, it is encouraged to seek offers from an adequate number of qualified sources for all acquisitions.